 In the US, it's 236.59ml in recipes, but 240ml on nutritional labelling.
 Still with me?
 The mess begins before you've even cracked an egg.

-With all this confusion around cup sizes, weighing in grams becomes a much easier and more accurate way to cook.
+With all this confusion around cup sizes, weighing in grams with a set of kitchen scales becomes an easier and more accurate way to cook.
 It also helps you ensure your cake doesn't turn out somewhere between a concrete slab and a chocolate omelette.
 After all, depending what country your cups are from, how tightly you pack the ingredient in, and whether the top is heaped or levelled, baking can become a bit of a roulette game.
 And cake is not something to be messed around with.
 Not on my watch, brother.

 How to convert cups to grams